 See the FAQs page for other student comments that should inspire and motivate you!
+This comment is from a Keyboarding 1 student:

 "This was one of the most practical courses that I have ever taken.
 It builds confidence, speed, and eye/hand coordination.
 I am amazed at my speed.
 Before I could type only 15 wpm.
 Now I can type almost 40 wpm.
 This course has taken me from writing a report from days to just hours.
 It was really nice to have a teacher who was always ready to answer my questions at any time.
 Thank you."